fofancy/spring-test-project/README.md

 The idea is following: user does some actions on a web-site, client sends http request to webpack-dev-server and frontend web server redirects it to backend application server which interacts with database server and processes requests.

 The backend architecture is classic.
-It has 3 layres : controller, service and repository.
+It has 3 layers : controller, service and repository.
 There were created Picture entity class and PictureDto class for interacting with database and client-side.
 For data layer was used Spring data.

 The frontend architecture also very simple.
 Angularjs controllers handel user actions and uses service wrappers for http requests